Frequently Asked Questions

 First of all let's state that Ant's wrapper script

-) adds all
+(ant or ant.bat) adds all

-files from ANT_HOME/lib
+.jar files from ANT_HOME/lib to

-, therefore "in
+CLASSPATH, therefore "in

-" shall mean "either in your
+CLASSPATH" shall mean "either in your

-environment variable or
+CLASSPATH environment variable or

-" for the rest of this
+ANT_HOME/lib" for the rest of this

 answer.